-24. The Plaintiffs reviewed RCCL's information and/or material concerning the subject excursion and relied upon RCCL's representations exclusively and to Plaintiffs' detriment in deciding to purchase the subject excursion from RCCL and to participate in same during Plaintiffs' cruise aboard the vessel.
+24. The Plaintiffs reviewed RCCL's information and/or material concerning the subject excursion and relied upon RCCL's representations exclusively and to Plaintiffs' detriment in deciding to purchase the subject excursion from RCCL and to participate in same during Plaintiffs'

+cruise aboard the vessel.

-25. Based upon RCCL's information and/or material concerning the subject excursion, Plaintiffs reasonably understood that RCCL conducted regular inspections of the excursion location, volcanic activity, and operators of the subject excursion to ensure that they were reasonably safe, and Plaintiffs relied upon such understanding to Plaintiffs' detriment in deciding to purchase the subject excursion from RCCL and to participate in same during Plaintiffs' cruise aboard the vessel.
+25. Based upon RCCL's information and/or material concerning the subject excursion, location, volcanic activity, and operators of the subject excursion to ensure that they were reasonably safe, and Plaintiffs relied upon such understanding to Plaintiffs' detriment in deciding to purchase the subject excursion from RCCL and to participate in same during Plaintiffs' cruise aboard the vessel.